biocore/qurro/README.md

 new denominator feature (determined from the second-clicked feature) for the abundance log ratios in the sample plot.

-You can also run textual queries over the various feature IDs in order to construct more complicated log ratios (e.g. "the log ratio of the combined abundances of all features that contain the text 'X' over the combined abundances of all features that contain the text 'Y'").
+You can also run queries over the various features in the rank plot in order to construct more complicated log ratios (e.g. "the log ratio of the combined abundances of all features that contain the text 'X' over the combined abundances of all features that contain the text 'Y'").